Sienci-Labs/Resources/superlongboard/slb-upgrading.md

 - This means you'll want to take your old values and multiply them by 4 when you add them to the SLB.
 For example the old value might be 201.5, so the new one should be 806 steps/mm
 - Once added, you can double-check that the movement distances look correct

-While you’re here, if you used to use $1=255 to hold your motors (typically used for heavier spindles or CNCs mounted vertically), you can now instead scroll down to setting 37 “Steppers de-energize” where you can now choose to hold individual motors.
+While you’re here, if you used to use $1=255 to hold your motors (typically used for heavier spindles or CNCs mounted vertically), you can now instead scroll down to setting 37 "Steppers de-energize" where you can now choose to hold individual motors.

 ### Touch Plate Test